UcheSylvester/150-DAYS-OF-ALC-4.0/README.md

 I also learned about the *Web Socket* and how it makes loading pages much more faster, *Service Workers* for offline apps (I need to study more on this)

+At these stage I feel a lot more comfortable with *HTML5* than when I started this program and I think I can now move forward to learning *CSS* 💪 💪